 Diana was respected for her ongoing battle with what she called her "neurological disability" which was a form of multiple sclerosis.
 Those close to her are grateful to have survived her driving!

-Those who suggested her name for this award are very confident that the Professional Paper Prize established in her name would please her, as it seeks to foster creative thinking in CPE which was the passion and focus of her life's work.
+Those who suggested her name for this award were very confident that the Professional Paper Award established in her name would please her, as it seeks to foster creative thinking in CPE which was the passion and focus of her life's work.